-1. Right-click on Job Designs and click on Create job under Repository section on Talend UI.
+1. Right-click on Job Designs and click on Create job under the Repository section on Talend UI.

 2. Give a name to the job and click on Finish.

-Step 4) In the job pane, type tMap, a suggestion box will open up; double-click on the tMap component to bring it on the job pane.
+Step 4) In the job pane, type tMap, and a suggestion box will open up; double-click on the tMap component to bring it to the job pane.

 Step 6) Do the process in Step 6 and connect it to tMap as a lookup.

-Step 7) Configuring tMap component, double click on it:
+Step 7) Configuring the tMap component, double click on it:

 Setting up inner join:

-Drag and drop Restaurant_ID of the main component towards the Restaurant_ID of lookup component to enable join on this column.
+Drag and drop the Restaurant_ID of the main component towards the Restaurant_ID of the lookup component to enable join on this column.

 Click on tMap settings and change the Join Model to Inner Join.